Course details

 Evidence may include reports, reflective logs, formative assessments and learning journals.

-Upon completion of the degree, each apprentice will undertake the end-point assessment.
-This has been designed to enable the apprenticeship to be completed in accordance with the Business-to-Business Sales Degree Apprenticeship Standard.
+Upon completion of the degree, each apprentice will undertake the End Point Assessment.
+The End Point Assessment will consist of a work-based project report and presentation, a portfolio of evidence mapped to the Apprenticeship Standard KSBs and a competency-based interview.
+This has been designed to enable the apprenticeship to be completed in accordance with the Degree Apprenticeship Standard.
+An independent assessor will assess this.

 Entry Requirements

-• You will need to be employed for a minimum of 30 hours per week in a relevant role and have the support of your employer.
+• Be employed for a minimum of 30 hours per week in a relevant role and have the support of their employer

-Once a completed evidence pack is received applicants will undertake an initial assessment interview with the programme lead to establish their suitability for the apprenticeship.
+Once a completed evidence pack is received applicants will undertake an initial assessment interview and skills scan with the programme lead to establish their suitability for the apprenticeship

 Support